nori-dot-eco/contracts/docs/RemovalsByYearLib.md

 Gets the count of unique removal IDs for a particular year.

-_Gets the size of the Enumerable Set that corresponds to the given year._
+<i>Gets the size of the Enumerable Set that corresponds to the given year.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |